-Programmatic Direct allows you negotiate both Programmatic Guaranteed and Preferred Deal (non-guaranteed) campaigns in Ad Manager.
+You can negotiate both Programmatic Guaranteed and Preferred Deal (non-guaranteed) campaigns with Programmatic Direct.

-- Programmatic Guaranteed: You and the buyer negotiate a price and terms for inventory that is reserved (guaranteed) for that buyer.
-Inventory is designated for only that buyer at that price.
+- Programmatic Guaranteed: You and the buyer negotiate a price and terms for inventory that's reserved (guaranteed) for that buyer.
+Inventory is designated only for that buyer at that price.

 Line item type determines rate type and the kind of campaign you want to negotiate.
-Quantity entered varies depending on campaign type you're negotiating.
+Quantity entered varies based on the campaign type you're negotiating.

 |Line item and rate type||Campaign type||Quantity entered|

 Billing threshold is the minimum impressions that must be exceeded each calendar date for you to earn revenue on any given day of delivery.
 A calendar date is 12:00 am to 11:59 PM (in the publisher's time zone) on a given day of delivery.

 A campaign must deliver at least one impression above minimum, even if it serves only part of the calendar date.
 If the campaign fails to deliver this minimum:

 Billing threshold protects advertisers against paying CPD flat fees for line items that fail to meet an agreed minimum.

 (Display & Video 360 and other demand-side platforms that have integrated)